harrisonmg/moku/examples/README.md

 # Examples

 ## blinky
-The classic HSM example - a machine that blinks an LED when enabled.
+A classic HSM example - a machine that blinks an LED when enabled.

 ```
 Top